 Back again on this topic of clotheslines and drying laundry in the sun.

 I continue to sense myself at the brunt of an American avant garde when I wield wooden clothespins (British usage “clothes-pegs”) in the meadow.
-I sense myself the cleverest fellow in the world.
 My dryer is idle.
 No sound of propane jets.
 Early this morning I was pinning up laundry again, in a parka, January sun just coming over the tops of the far pines.
 Economists are coining new words, or reviving old ones, to describe the mix of inflation and recession that is coming over us all as the consequence of our rapacious and stupid relationship with Mother Earth.
 Oil prices (but also prices of all raw materials including land) are driving up even the cost of broccoli and steak and have brought the Limits of Affluent Growth to our attention.
 The word “stag-flation” is being brought back from the seventies.
 Funny word.

 A good word for what’s coming is “impoverishment.”
 In an economist’s sense, that is.
 Lack of wealth.
 Scarcity of resources and capital.
 But it’s not altogether bad news, because another fitting expression would be “simpler living,” wherein lies elegance.
 Also, the resources we continue to retain are our entrepreneurial and human-capital talents.
 So wealth is there.

 That “putting up laundry” places me in an avant garde must sound pathetic.
 It’s a grandmotherly expression.
 And I know well, there are still neighborhoods (for some reason I picture them in Eastern states) where even “recycling” a little glass or aluminum is, still, a humilliation or an effeminacy or contemptible.
 I’ve been with people like that, and I know they’re not bad people, not at all.
-I also know that my own sanctimonious holier-than-thou attitude, on these topics, is a privilege of one who can afford the “off-the-grid” life of divorce from the corporate (or, for a word-and-book man, academic) job scene.
-And one who is happy to live modestly and work at all kinds of different things.
+I also know that my own sanctimonious holier-than-thou attitude, on these topics, is a privilege of one who can live modestly and work at all kinds of different things.
 My boys Hunter and Dash don’t have all the latest coolest stuff, unfortunately.
 I know most folks need two huge jobs and total tie-in to all conventional institutions, just to keep up with normal.
 And I know I’m not keeping up with normal.

 But it strikes me as rather a happy prospect that, soon, there will be fewer and fewer people trying to keep up with “normal.”
-There will be fewer of us looking down upon the economic choices of folks in (terrible expression!) “third-world countries.”
-Because I announce and declare now from the foothills, like Isaiah in my remote avant garde, we may already be a third-world country.
-Complete with a third-world country’s classic “dual economy” unsupportive of a middle class.
+There will be fewer of us looking down on the economic choices of folks in (terrible expression!) “third-world countries.”
+Because I announce and declare now from the foothills, like Isaiah in my remote avant garde, we’ll be shrinking into a third-world country’s classic “dual economy” unsupportive of a middle class.
+San Diego will look more and more like Tijuana, and they’ll be liking it.

 * * * *

-More of Oakley: In the weeks before he died, sitting beside Barbara on the porch in the afternoon drinking tonic-water w/out gin, he told her, “I’ll be waiting for you sweetheart in my little carboard box on the mantlepiece.”
+More of Oakley: In the weeks before he died, sitting beside Barbara on the porch in the afternoon drinking tonic-water w/out gin, he told her, “I’ll be waiting for you, in my little cardboard box on the mantlepiece.”

 * * * * * * * *